ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 result of a year&#x27;s extensive reading of
 the voluminous writings of 38 leadWe
 advise onr young folks to commit to
-memory each line and the name of it
+memory each line and the name of ita
 </td></tr></table>

 ---